 The Student Learning Outcomes for English 094 are:

-Distinguish and analyze the basic elements of business communications and college-level non-fiction readings.
+- Distinguish and analyze the basic elements of business communications and college-level non fiction reading.

 To achieve the above stated goals, the course objectives for English 094 are as follows:

 - Identify elements of business communication, describe how messages are adapted to various audiences and purposes, understand the importance of planning, editing, and revising messages and use proofreader's marks.

 - Propose a solution to a problem at school/work in a formal letter or memo.

 - Prepare and revise a variety of formal business communications, including letters, memos, instructions, reports, proposals, summaries.

 - Develop and revise an effective resume.

 - Design effective visuals, and use electronic graphics to enhance business messages.